 On Thursady, 3rd October 2019, Inauguration of DCC Waste Segregation Plant Setup was held.

-EDMC in association with DCC has started a Pilot Project of Waste Segregation Plant for Legacy Waste Biomining at Ghazipur Landfill Site.
+EDMC in association with DCC has started a Pilot Project of Zero Waste Management Plant for Legacy Waste Biomining at Ghazipur Landfill Site.

 Ghazipur Landfill Site is known to accommodate 140 lakh metric tons of waste already, while 1200 MT of waste is disposed to it every day.
 This huge Garbage mountain in Ghazipur, Delhi has always been a issue for the people and a matter of concern for the government department, mainly EDMC.